padraigfl/dropmix-card-swap-utility/public/info.md

 1. The application depends on a server to obtain content and therefore will no longer be operational for new users when the server goes down
 2. Due to the form factor of the cards, the NFC chips contained within are highly fragile and will inevitably cease to work over time.
 For later period cards this the combination of their rarity, their resale price and their fragility makes them almost unattainable and practically unusable for most people

+The system I've devised focuses on 2 but I have looked somewhat into 1 and think a more experienced Unity modder could potentially resolve it.

 ### 1 Server closure

-Epic acquired Harmonix in 2022 and subsequently announced the deprecation of numerous live services, hasting the process of preserving the game.
+Epic acquired Harmonix in 2022 and subsequently announced the deprecation of numerous live services, hasting the process of preserving the game as the game relies on servers to populate the application with card data.
+This mainly consists of the art and music data for each card but may also include some other assets (most concerningly the game's text content seems to have issues that may suggest a server is required for the font)

 #### Basic fix: